List of BioShock characters: Elizabeth

 Elizabeth (Courtnee Draper) is a young woman who has been held captive in Columbia for most of her life.
 She is shown to be highly intelligent, having spent most of her life studying a wide variety of subjects from geography to medicine and physics, whilst acquiring more practical skills in the form of cryptography and lock-picking.
 She also has the ability to perceive and interact with the dimensional tears across Columbia.
 She wears a thimble in place of the tip of her little finger, which had been cut off, though she does not remember how this happened.
 In one point of the game, the Twins will let Booker choose what type of brooch necklace she should wear (a Bird or a Cage), which will not affect the story.
 It is later revealed that she is really Anna DeWitt, Booker's daughter, whom Comstock kidnapped across dimensions.
 Her finger was severed when the portal Comstock kidnapped her with closed on it and cut it off.
 She is the only main character alive at the end of the game (as all the other hypothetical Elizabeths and Annas vanished from existence).
-She reappears in the Burial at Sea DLCs, having assumed a new identity as a singer known as the "Songbird of Rapture" and serving as a companion, and again in part 2, as the playable character, hunting down the final Comstock who escaped Booker's sacrifice.
+She reappears in the Burial at Sea DLC, having assumed a new identity as a singer known as the "Songbird of Rapture", hunting down the final Comstock who escaped Booker's sacrifice.
 After exacting revenge on this Comstock, she becomes overburdened with guilt over her mistreatment of a little sister, which compels her to return to Rapture at the cost of her powers.
 After being forced by Atlas to help him escape prison, Elizabeth returns to Columbia to find a Lutece particle to help raise the prison.
 Along the way, she discovers connections and resolutions to questions from Infinite.
 She is later ordered to retrieve Atlas' "Ace in the Hole".
 After reluctantly giving it to Atlas, she is then bludgeoned to death with a wrench.
 Before she dies, she is able to foresee the future where Jack saves the little sisters and they escape Rapture.
 This knowledge brings Elizabeth peace in her final moments.